Skip to main content

 Students - Is vaccination on your to do list?

-Being up to date with all vaccinations is important for all of us, but even more so for students starting university and college who will be meeting, mixing and living with lots of new people.
+Being up to date with all vaccinations is important for all of us, especially for students starting university and college who will be meeting, mixing and living with lots of new people.

 Universities can be hot spots for measles, mumps, meningitis and sepsis as well as flu and COVID-19 as they present the perfect opportunity for infections to spread.